reactiveui/Splat.DI.SourceGenerator/README.md

     }
 ```

+You don't need to decorate when there is only one constructor.

 ### Property Injection

 Use the `[DependencyInjectionProperty]` above a property to be initialized.
 It must be `public` or `internal` setter.